connexcs/docs/docs/customer/routing.md

     :material-menu-right: `Relaxed`- This will make the best efforts to engage the RTP Proxy; if it can't be engaged because of either network errors, or because you don't have enough RTP capacity, the calls will connect directly.

-!!!
-Success When should I use RTP Proxy?
+!!! success When should I use RTP Proxy?
     Use an RTP Proxy if you don't want your customers to know your providers.

-!!!
-Warning When should I avoid using an RTP Proxy?
+!!! warning When should I avoid using an RTP Proxy?
     You have other equipment in your SIP set-up that will act as a Media Relay or you want to run a test to see if audio problems are related to the ConnexCS switch.

 !!! info RTP Proxy distinctions